dotnet/docs/docs/standard/base-types/composite-formatting.md

 ### Processing Order

  If the call to the composite formatting method includes an <xref:System.IFormatProvider> argument whose value isn't `null`, the runtime calls its <xref:System.IFormatProvider.GetFormat%2A?displayProperty=nameWithType> method to request an <xref:System.ICustomFormatter> implementation.
-If the method is able to return an <xref:System.ICustomFormatter> implementation, it's cached during the call of the composite formatting method.
+If the method is able to return an <xref:System.ICustomFormatter> implementation, it's cached for the duration of the call of the composite formatting method.

  Each value in the parameter list that corresponds to a format item is converted to a string as follows: